Last edited: 2024/12/16

 Prebid Auction Timeout sets the duration available for coordinating header bidding activities on the page.
 In other words, this is the timeframe within which Yieldbird will await for bids from SSPs that are connected to your inventory.

 Default Prebid auction timeout applies to all inventory in your Workspace unless you select value specific for particular Domain, (or in Old Platform’s case Page or Viewport).
-To manage it:
+To manage it go to Global setup > Prebid > Defaults: Timeouts.

 If you require more granular settings, you can adapt the Auction Timeout for particular Domains.
 To do that: